You Are Welcome Here!

 All rooms are furnished and include access to cable television, the local telephone service and high-speed internet connections.
 You can share a room with up to three other people.
 We’ll match you with appropriate roommates based on how you like to live.
 You’ll get to know more about American culture through your roommates.

 Texas State is committed to the success of every student.
-The International Office provides a variety of resources for international students and can help you connect with more across campus.
+The International Student and Scholar Services (ISSS) provides a variety of resources for international students and can help you connect with more across campus.

 You will find tutoring services available through the Student Learning Assistance Center (SLAC) and writing assistance at the Writing Center.
 There are resources to help you stay healthy, fit and stress free, such as the Student Health Center, Campus Recreation and Counseling Services.
 And, Career Services can help you find student employment and explore your options after graduation.